-However, in contrast to what Tu Youyou has managed to have, our culture sometimes depend on patronizing people to prove their worth and medicine is not indifferent to this.
-People flock the clinics of famous doctors because they are proven to make miracles happen.
+However, in contrast to what Tu Youyou has managed to have, our culture sometimes depend on patronizing people to prove their worth, and medicine is not indifferent to this.
+People flock to the clinics of famous doctors because they are proven to make miracles happen.
 We are sometimes required to claim our practice as ours, to treat ‘medicine’ as our own.

 Here at Roxas Hall, we are taught to be cautious and generous to our future patients.
 Since day one, we are constantly reminded that medicine is not a means to become rich.
-We are even challenged that if our goal to become doctors someday is to be rich, we must stop this journey once and for all.
+We are even challenged that if our goal to become doctors someday is to be rich.
+We must stop this journey once and for all.

 ‘Trip to Mars’

 I have heard about a doctor that would require all laboratory tests and prescribe a third-generation antibiotic together with other medicines manufactured by a certain pharmaceutical company whenever a patient comes for a checkup.
-I would always hear gossips about doctors who avail of “trips to Mars” every year because of exceeding quota for prescription.
+I would always hear gossips about doctors who avail of “trips to Mars” every year because of exceeding quota for a prescription.